StarRocks/starrocks/docs/en/administration/BE_configuration.md

 - Type: Int
 - Unit:
 - Is mutable: Yes
-- Description:
+- Description: The maximum number of queuing memtables on each tablet.
+This parameter is used to control the memory usage of loading tasks.
-- Introduced in: -
+- Introduced in: v3.1
 -->

 <!--